nielsleadholm/itsnotatumah/scripts/htc_vive/README.md

 ## Steps

 ### Background Setup
-- Install the latest version of Steam
+- On the Windows PC, install the latest version of Steam
 - In the Steam app, install SteamVR (~5 GB)
     - After installation, launch SteamVR at least once to ensure it’s set up (you’ll see the VR status window, which will likely complain about no headset – we will address that soon).
 - Setup a Python environment on your Windows computer, e.g. with Miniconda